 Impaired loans are those in which the Bank has measured impairment generally based on the fair value of the loan's collateral.
-Fair value is generally determined based upon independent thirdparty appraisals of the properties.
+Fair value is generally determined based upon independent third-party appraisals of the properties.
 Impaired loans with current year write downs are included as Level 3 fair values, based upon the lowest level of input that is significant to the fair value measurements.
+There were no impaired loans carried at fair value at December 31, 2016.
 The fair value at December 31, 2015 consists of loan balances of \$886,500, net of partial charge-offs of \$179,000.
-The fair value at December 31, 2014 consists of loan balances of \$1,190,408, net of related allowances of \$37,205 and loan balances of \$430,653, net of partial charge-offs of \$176,953.